chaoge525/soafee_demo/documentation/builds.rst

 Image Builds
 ============

-The main image build target is:
+The ``meta-ewaol`` repository provides build targets for both architectures (see :ref:`overview_high-level_architecture`):

-* ``ewaol-image``
+  * ``ewaol-image`` for baremetal architecture.
+  * ``ewaol-host-image`` for virtualization architecture, available only if ``ewaol-virtualization`` is defined in ``DISTRO_FEATURES``.

-Which includes Docker container engine and to facilitate containerized workload orchestration on the edge, it also includes the K3S orchestration package, both provided by the ``meta-virtualization`` Yocto layer.
+Both images include the Docker container engine to facilitate containerized workload orchestration on the edge and the K3S orchestration package, provided by the ``meta-virtualization`` Yocto layer.
 The K3S recipe provides a package containing a K3S server wrapped as a systemd service which auto-starts on image boot.
 The K3S server may be interacted with via the Kubernetes REST API or via the Kubernetes command-line tool ``kubectl``, where the `Kubernetes API Overview`_ and `kubectl Overview`_ may be referred to for usage instructions.
-Enabling and disabling the systemd service via ``systemctl [start
-|stop] k3s`` will bring-up and shutdown the K3S server running on the image,
-meaning containers may remain running (without orchestration) after stopping the systemd service.
-If desired, containers may be stopped prior to shutting down the server via the API or command-line tool, or alternatively they may be stopped independently from the server status via the provided ``k3s-killall.sh`` script.
+Enabling and disabling the systemd service via ``systemctl [start|stop] k3s`` will bring up or shut down the K3S server running on the image, meaning containers may remain running (without orchestration) after stopping the systemd service.
+If desired, containers may be stopped before shutting down the server via the API or command-line tool, or they may be stopped independently from the server status via the provided ``k3s-killall.sh`` script.

 .. note::
     Example usage of the K3S orchestration package is provided in the form of